-yacc good lex better
+yacc good

-cc v.tab.c -lv -ll
+lex better cc y.tab.c -ly -ll

 The Yacc library (-ly) should be loaded before the Lex library, to obtain a main program which invokes the Yacc parser.
 The generations of Lex and Yacc programs can be done in either order.